michaeldorner/BeeTee/README.md

 * Clear separation of Objective-C and Swift code
 * Dynamically loading of `Bluetooth.framework` (so no more header and import trouble)
 * Released now under MIT license

-### 3.0-beta
-* Rewritten in Swift 3
-* New API
-* Clear separation of Objective-C and Swift code
-* Dynamically loading of `Bluetooth.framework` (so no more header and import trouble)
-* Released now under MIT license

 ### 2.0
 * Wrapper classes `MDBluetoothManager` and `MDBluetoothDevice` introduced